yozhao101/sonic-utilities/doc/Command-Reference.md

   radv              disabled
   ```

-**show container feature autorestart <container_name>**
+Optionally, you can specify a container name in order to display the auto-restart

-This command displays the status of auto-restart feature for a specific container.
+feature status for that container only.

 - Usage:
   ```
-  show container feature autorestart pmon
+  show container feature autorestart database
   ```

 - Example: